-A sample of the Evaluation Grid is attached to this Report as Appendix 1.
+A sample of the Evaluation Grid is attached to this report as Appendix 1.

-3.2.2 Contract Data Sheet
+3.2.2 The Contracts Data Sheet

-The Contract Data Sheet are used to capture quantitative data on actual procurement transactions that Entities undertook during 2021, the period under review.
+The Contracts Data Sheet was used to capture quantitative data on actual procurement transactions by Entities in 2022, the period under review.
 Assessors enter the necessary contract details in the fields provided on the Sheet.
-The PPME Tool generates Performance Measurement Indicators (PMIs) out of the data collected.
-A sample of the Contracts Data Sheet is attached to this Report as Appendix 2.
+The PPME tool generates Performance Measurement Indicators (PMIs) out of the data collected.
+A sample of the Contracts Data Sheet is attached to this report as Appendix 2.